Now freely downloadable worldwide, as a protest against censorship

 The Government Contradicts Itself

-The Dutch government's response to this judicially validated book reveals a striking internal contradiction.
-The Minister of Justice stated in 2021 that The Cover-up General is “in no way” considered fake news
+The Dutch government’s response to this judicially validated book reveals a striking internal contradiction.
+The Minister of Justice stated in 2021 that The Cover-up General is “in no way” considered fake news, conspiracy theory or anti-government propaganda

-effectively acknowledging the book's factual integrity.
+He thereby ruled out all three disqualifying labels and effectively affirmed its legitimacy, aligning with the 2016 ruling.
 Yet in 2018, the Minister of Defence dismissed the book as “a mixture of facts and fiction”

 This failure to speak with one voice is constitutionally problematic.
 Dutch ministers are obliged to maintain consistent government policy, yet here they take opposing positions on the same court-validated work.
 One minister acknowledges its factual basis while another dismisses it as a blend of truth and fabrication.
 Who is correct: the Minister of Justice, or the Minister of Defence who has refused clarification for decades?
 In 2017, the Parliamentary Defence Committee unanimously decided that the Minister of Defence should provide a substantive response to the book’s allegations